 Map of Missile Strikes on Ukraine

-Explosions and air strikes were reported Monday morning and afternoon all across Ukraine, including in the capital Kiev and multiple cities in the country's west.
+Explosions and air strikes were reported all across Ukraine earlier this week, including in the capital Kiev and multiple cities in the country's west.

 On Monday, Russian President Vladimir Putin, during a meeting with members of the Security Council, said that Russia had targeted Ukrainian energy, military command, and communications facilities in different parts of the country with precision-guided weapons.